-In order to assess this, we consider the range and quality of services we provide to our customers.
-This includes the quality of every aspect of the service provided, including, for example, accounting, administration, customer services and communications.
+In order to assess this, we consider the range and quality of services we provide to our customers, including services provided for accounting, administration, customer services and communications.

 There are a number of third-party providers which deliver support to the funds.
-Minerva oversees all thirdparty providers, from an operational, risk and compliance perspective.
-There are a number of Key Performance Indicators for services provided by third-parties which are overseen on a day-to-day basis and discussed in monthly service review meetings.
-This allows Minerva to track the performance of the services being provided.
+Minerva oversees all third-party providers, from an operational, risk and compliance perspective.
+There are a number of Key Performance Indicators for services provided by third-parties which are overseen on a day-to-day basis and discussed in monthly service review meetings as well as by Minerva's Governance Committees.
+This allows Minerva to track the performance and quality of the services being provided.

 Minerva has delegated investment management of the funds to Sentinel Portfolio Management Limited ("Sentinel").
 Although we have delegated this activity, we independently review and challenge the investment manager and maintain oversight of the risk and compliance of the funds.
-We believe that having the right level of governance and oversight of our funds and our third parties is essential to protect our customers' best interests.
+Sentinel attends our monthly Investment Committee in order to provide insight and market colour to how it is managing the funds and to address any questions posed by the Investment Committee.
+Our Investment Committee is chaired by a member of staff who is a senior investment professional and who is independent from the investment process as we believe that having the right level of governance and oversight of our funds and our third parties is essential to protect our customers' best interests.